-The VA Linked to Addiction Crisis Among Veterans
+Department of VA Linked to Veteran Addiction Crisis

 Have you ever wondered why so many veterans are homeless, addicted and dying in America?
 Well, for starters, the Afghanistan and Iraq wars are the longest combat operations since the war in Vietnam.